 An issue that will only continue unless we hold big publications accountable for no proper representation of poc.
 A recent example was displayed on May 28, 2020, when HighTimes released a “women influcners in weed” article that listed five influencers, all who which were white.
 When people pointed out the obvious “in your face” lack of diversity, the well-known magazine went as low as accusing people of starting drama, and saying that they don’t consider most women of color “as influencers” because they aren’t at the caliber of Wiz and Snoop.
 This is our “top” weed magazine you guys.
 What the fuck.

-So, we’re not here to pull out very instance of big platforms not doing their part in minimizing dissemination, because we’d probably lose our shit since unfortunately there are no shortage of examples.
+We’re not here to pull out very instance of big platforms not doing their part in minimizing dissemination, because we’d probably lose our shit since unfortunately there are no shortage of examples.
 People should know and do better by now, because we’re constantly creating the future of cannabis.

 This photo was taken during one of many peaceful protests in Washington that involved suing the state for the racial discrimination that caused limited opportunity for poc in the workplace, weather its obtaining a license to cultivate or for starting a business.
 Plenty other legal states such as Maryland and Florida have faced lawsuits for the same reason.